dwapi/php-shell-websocket/README.md

 # php-shell-websocket
-A php daemon that runs shells commands channeled through a websocket.
+A php daemon that runs shell commands channeled through a websocket.
 Based on ReactPHP and Ratchet.